Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Experimental Results

-We assessed the cross-dataset adaptation capability of MedBridge by first adapting the general-purpose VLM to the medical domain using the large-scale MIMIC-CXR dataset, aiming to narrow the domain gap between natural and medical images.
-We then conducted zero-shot multi-label classification on the CheXpert Plus dataset, without further fine-tuning.
-As presented in Table~\ref{tab:zero_shot}, MedBridge substantially outperformed state-of-the-art adaptation methods, achieving the highest AUC of 79.94\%, which is nearly 3.5\% higher than the next best method, MMRL.
-It indicates the effectiveness of MedBridge in improving generalization across diverse medical datasets, showing high potential for real-world clinical deployment, where foundation VLMs can be tuned on public datasets and then reliably deployed in data‑limited local clinical settings.
+We evaluated MedBridge for this task by first adapting the foundation VLM to the medical domain using the large-scale MIMIC-CXR dataset, aiming to narrow the domain gap between natural and medical images.
+We then conducted zero-shot multi-label diagnosis on the CheXpert Plus dataset, without further fine-tuning.
+As shown in \cref{tab:zero_shot}, MedBridge substantially outperformed state-of-the-art adaptation methods, achieving the highest AUC of 79.94\%, nearly 3.5\% higher than the next best method, MMRL.
+This highlights MedBridge's ability to enhance generalization across diverse medical datasets, allowing foundation VLMs fine-tuned on domain-specific public data to be reliably transferred to data‑limited local clinical settings.